 The shape of any word in all caps for any type of font, sans-serif or serif, is a rectangle.
 This means that text in all caps show a parallel edge at the top and bottom of a word, giving it low shape contrast.
-However, text in title style capitalization show multiple adjacent edges at the top and bottom, giving the words high shape contrast.
+But text in title style capitalization show multiple adjacent edges at the top and bottom, giving the words high shape contrast.

 When is it okay to use all caps?
-All caps are fine in contexts that don’t involve reading, such as logos, acronyms and abbreviations.
+All caps are fine in contexts that don’t involve much reading, such as logos, headings, acronyms, and abbreviations.
 But when your message involves reading, don’t force users to read words with bad shape contrast.
 The caps lock key is a key that designers should rarely use.

 In emails, using all caps is a sign of bad manners.
 In design, using all caps is a sign of bad readability.
 Know when and when not to use all caps, and you’ll have a better chance of keeping your users and your job.